-Average read time: 15 minutes
+Average read time: 11 minutes

-Plastic is very valuable.
-It helps us get our products to consumers safely and efficiently.
+Plastic is a very useful material for getting our products to consumers safely and efficiently.
 It’s often the lowest carbon footprint option compared to other materials.
-Yet far too much plastic ends up in our environment.
+However, plastic is ending up in our environment.
 This has to stop.

 Our mantra and framework: Less plastic.
 Better plastic.
 No plastic.

 We’re making progress towards our ambitious plastics goals, guided by the following framework:

 - Less plastic: cutting down how much plastic we use in the first place through lighter designs, reuse and refill formats, and concentrated products which use less packaging.

 - Better plastic: making sure the plastic we use is designed to be recycled and that our products use recycled plastic.

 - No plastic: using refill stations and formats to cut out new plastic completely and switching to alternative packaging materials such as paper, glass or aluminium.

 Our actions on all three are key to delivering our virgin plastic reduction goal.
 Due to our step up on recycled plastic, we've reduced our virgin plastic footprint since 2019 by 13% b.

 We use a variety of different plastic packaging types for our products.